TAROM: Transition

-2000s and 2010s
+Modernisation

 TAROM is recovering from a difficult period that began in the 1990s when losses of up to $68 million per year were registered, caused by unprofitable routes.
 At the beginning of the new millennium, the airline initiated a programme that was aimed at restoring profitability.
 This was achieved by terminating loss-making intercontinental services.
 In 2001, the airline cancelled its non-profitable long-haul services to Bangkok and Montreal and also terminated services to its remaining intercontinental destinations of Chicago in 2002, and Beijing and New York City in 2003.
 TAROM terminated loss-making domestic services to Craiova, Tulcea, Caransebeș, and Constanța, and focused its activity on service to key destinations in Europe and the Middle East.
 TAROM has decided to focus its operations on Bucharest (Henri Coandă International Airport) (OTP) and Cluj-Napoca International Airport (CLJ), and initiated direct international flights from Sibiu International Airport.
 2004 was the first profitable year of the last decade.
 By 2005, TAROM tried selling its A310 fleet three times, which was being preserved since 2003.

-A fleet upgrade programme started in 2006 with the acquisition of four Airbus A318s, three Boeing 737-800s, and two ATR 72-500s, which resulted in a fleet increase to 26 by 2009.
+A fleet upgrade programme started in 2006 with the acquisition of four Airbus A318s, three Boeing 737-800, and two ATR 72-500s, which resulted in a fleet increase to 26 by 2009.

 From 2003 until 2007, the airline spent €1 million per year to preserve its A310s "Moldova" and "Transilvania".
 In 2007, TAROM modernized its two Airbus A310 planes at the Airbus plant in Bordeaux.
 After being reconditioned, the pair was used in medium-haul flights, which were not successful.

 The airline had a frequent-flyer programme "Smart Miles", which was turned into Flying Blue on 5 June 2010.
 Codeshare agreements with foreign partner airlines are in place for several international routes.
 On 25 June 2010, TAROM joined SkyTeam as the alliance's thirteenth member.